nicolasff/webdis/README.markdown

 	* Provide timeout (this needs to be added to hiredis first.)
 * Multi-server support, using consistent hashing.
 * Add WebSocket support (with which protocol?)
-* Allow file upload with PUT?
-Saving a file in Redis using the `SET` command should be easy to do with cURL.
 * Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.

 # HTTP error codes